raito-io/raito-io.github.io/docs/concepts/concepts.md

 -->

 ### Data Source
-A data source is an instance of a data warehouse, database, reporting tool ... or any other source of data.
+A data source is an instance of a data warehouse, database, reporting tool, ..., or any other source of data.
 You can have muliple data sources of the same type (e.g: multiple Snowflake setups).

 Every data source is also represented by a node in the *Raito Graph*.